agustin-chavez/trading-wallet/README.md

 # Trading Wallet - Investment Portfolio Manager

 Trading Wallet is a web application developed in Python using the Flask framework and a SQLite3 database to manage user profiles and investment portfolios.
+Minimalist UI developed with PicoCSS.

 ### Run